76 Best Things To Do in NYC [updated 2023]

 Tips to organize your trip to New York

-Perhaps less romantic but just as practical as any other advice I can give you about your trip to New York, I'm going to give you some tips so that you don't destroy your travel budget as soon as you arrive (if you are traveling on an unlimited budget this part might be of less interest to you, but let me address the rest of the mortals).
+Perhaps less romantic but just as practical as any other advice I can give you about your trip to New York, I'm going to give you some tips so you don't destroy your travel budget as soon as you arrive (if you are traveling on an unlimited budget this part might interest you a little less, but allow me to address the rest of the mortals).

-If you are planning to visit several attractions or take a tour (viewpoints, museums, sightseeing bus tours, cruises, etc), it is possible that the amount you spend on entrance fees will be more than relevant.
+If you are planning to visit several attractions or take a tour (viewpoints, museums, tourist bus routes, cruises, etc), it is possible that the amount you will spend on entrance fees will be more than relevant.
 For this, there are the tourist cards of the city, which will allow you to access the most emblematic points for a fixed, reduced price.

 If you are looking for a comfortable way to get to your hotel from the airport where you land without leaving a large sum in the attempt, I recommend that you hire a transfer (which you can use exclusively or share with other travelers) to the door of your accommodation.
 I tell you how to do it in this article about New York Airport Transfers and I also leave you this one on how to get from JFK airport to Manhattan where you have more options.

 Use public transportation

 Besides the fact that the New York subway is an attraction in itself (if you like taking pictures, there are some iconic stations where you will enjoy going underground), it is the fastest way to move from one point to another in the city.
 Don't be paralyzed by the large number of lines and stops that you will see on the maps: jump on the subway and move like a New Yorker.
 Here is a practical guide to get around the New York subway.